Apteco/apteco-api/docs/QueriesApi.md

 data_view_name = 'data_view_name_example' # str | The name of the DataView to act on
 system_name = 'system_name_example' # str | The name of the FastStats system to act on
 timeout_in_seconds = 56 # int | The number of seconds before the request will time out.
-Leave unspecified to use the default value given in the analysis service's configuration (optional) return_definition = True # bool | Whether to include the query's definition in the results (optional) query = apteco_api.Query() # Query | The query definition to count (optional)
+Leave unspecified to use the default value given in the analysis service's configuration (optional) return_definition = True # bool | Whether to include the query's definition in the results.
+Default is false. (optional) query = apteco_api.Query() # Query | The query definition to count (optional)

 try: